JaredTMurray/School_District_Analysis/README.md

 - dtype: object

+### In Deliverable 3:
-In Deliverable 3, analysis of the Dataset for student_df contains numerical data, the description contains these information for each column:
+Analysis of the Dataset for student_df contains numerical data, the description contains these information for each column:

 - count - The number of not-empty values.
 - mean - The average (mean) value.